 Key transition management actions

-• Stabilize the organization.
-Messy departures usually involve an emotionally charged environment.
-Attend to staff morale near-term and stakeholder confidence longer-term.
-That involves both attention and communication.
+- Stabilize the organization.
+Messy departures create an emotionally charged environment.
+Address staff morale in the near term and stakeholder confidence in the long term.
+That requires both attention and communication.
 The next two actions may need to be taken in parallel with the stabilization work.

-• Sort out the communications plan.
-The board might need some crisis communication help if the termination involved a public breach of trust or a scandal.
+- Sort out the communications plan.
+The board might need crisis communication support if the termination involved a public breach of trust or a scandal.

-• Appoint an acting or interim executive.
-This might be an acting executive from within the management ranks.
-Or it might be a skilled interim executive from outside the organization.
-Inside or outside, the situation calls for someone who can stabilize the organization, restore morale, and build trust.
+- Appoint an acting or interim executive.
+This might be an acting executive from within the management ranks or a skilled interim executive from outside the organization.
+In either case, the situation calls for someone who can stabilize the organization, restore morale, and build trust.

-• Avoid “over-steering” when hiring the new executive.
+- Avoid “oversteering” when hiring the new executive.
 Don’t let the perceived deficiencies of the former executive color the hiring process.
-Instead, focus objectively on the current and future leadership needs of the organization.
+Instead, focus objectively on the organization’s current and future leadership needs.

-• Don’t heap the blame on the departing executive.
-Making them the scapegoat or magnifying their shortcomings can mask other contributing factors, such as the board’s culpability in allowing the situation to happen.
+- Don’t heap the blame on the departing executive.
+Making them a scapegoat or magnifying their shortcomings can mask other contributing factors, such as the board’s culpability in allowing the situation to occur.

 Type #6 – Internal Promotion

 The board promotes an internal candidate without conducting an executive search.
-This isn’t an exclusive type, as it could be in combination with any of the previous situations.
+This isn’t an exclusive type, as it could occur in combination with any of the previous situations.

 Challenges

-The board shouldn’t use the promotion as a means to bypass the work involved in conducting a vigorous search and a rigorous selection process.
-An open, competitive search that considers external and internal candidates equally is usually the best way to ensure the board’s due diligence responsibility is carried out.
+The board shouldn’t use a promotion to bypass the work involved in conducting a vigorous search and a rigorous selection process.
+An open, competitive search that considers external and internal candidates equally is usually the best way to ensure the board’s due diligence.
 If the decision is to move forward with a promotion, it should be preceded by the same preparation as for a full-on executive search — preparing the organization, preparing the job, and so forth.
 And it should be followed by good onboarding and proper post-hire support.

 Key transition management actions

-• Carefully weigh the pros and cons of this approach.
-Don’t use promotion as a means to avoid the work involved in conducting a proactive search.
+- Carefully weigh the pros and cons of this approach.
+Don’t use promotion as a way to avoid the work of conducting a proactive search.

-• Don’t skip the “prepare” task as discussed in the article What to Do When Your Executive Director Leaves.
-As in all transitions, the board must understand the scope, nature, and dynamics of the circumstances surrounding the transition.
-And attention must be given to the other preparation steps: preparing the organization and making sure that the job is successor-ready — unpacking, refitting, and recalibrating the job as discussed above.
+- Don’t skip the “prepare” task as discussed in the article What to Do When Your Executive Director Leaves.
+As with all transitions, the board must understand the scope, nature, and dynamics of the circumstances surrounding it.
+Attention must also be given to the other preparation steps: preparing the organization and ensuring the job is successor-ready—unpacking, refitting, and recalibrating the job as discussed above.

-• Use a rigorous vetting process and don’t confuse familiarity with experience.
-Boards sometimes put too much weight on a candidate’s knowledge about the organization or their familiarity with the candidate and thus overcompensate for missing critical skills.
+- Use a rigorous vetting process and don’t confuse familiarity with experience.
+Boards sometimes place too much weight on a candidate’s knowledge of the organization or familiarity with the candidate, and they may overcompensate for missing critical skills.
 Knowledge and familiarity are no substitute for skills, experience, and leadership attributes.
 The board should be rigorous in reviewing candidates, whether they’re internal or external.

 Type #7 – First Hire

-The organization is hiring its first executive because it’s a startup, or it’s an established nonprofit that’s shifting from all-volunteer management to paid staff.
+The organization is hiring its first executive because it’s a startup or an established nonprofit shifting from all-volunteer management to paid staff.

 Challenges

-In established organizations, often the key challenge is peeling the board members’ and volunteers’ hands off the management roles, creating a distinction between what’s now management and what’s now governance.
+In established organizations, the key challenge is separating board members’ and volunteers’ hands from management roles, creating a clear distinction between what’s now management and what’s now governance.
 That involves clarifying the executive’s job, reimagining the board’s and volunteers’ roles vis-à-vis the executive, and managing everyone’s expectations “now that we have staff” to avoid overloading the new executive.

 Key transition management actions

-• Communicate clearly what’s changing and what’s not — which decisions and responsibilities are going to be transferred to the executive.
+- Communicate clearly what’s changing and what’s not — which decisions and responsibilities will be transferred to the executive.

-• Use a proactive process to redefine roles — the roles of volunteers and the committees that have operational functions.
+- Use a proactive process to redefine the roles of volunteers and the committees that have operational functions.

-• Proactively redirect the board’s role away from management to strictly governance.
+- Proactively redirect the board’s role from management to governance.

-• Manage expectations.
-Recognize that this is a culture change, and old habits die hard.
+- Manage expectations.
+Recognize that this is a cultural change, and old habits die hard.
 It may take time to bring people around.

 Conclusion

-While every organization’s situation is different, these seven situations present common archetypes.
+While every organization’s situation is unique, these seven situations represent common archetypes.

 For help sorting out your organization’s transition situation, click here to send me an email with your questions or book a free one-on-one call.